Dr. Alda Ngo

 Alda became a fellow of the American Board of Reproductive Medicine (ABORM) in 2008.
 She is currently a Quality Assurance advisor for the CTCMA of BC & a Senior Member of the International Obstetrical Acupuncture Association (OBAA).
 She is also past executive coordinator of the former TCM Association of BC (TCMABC).

 Alda has worked as an acupuncturist on-site at Western Fertility Clinics: Olive Fertility Centre, Pacific Centre for Reproductive Medicine (PCRM), Genesis Fertility Centre & the former UBC Centre for Reproductive Health in Vancouver.

 Alda’s own reproductive health challenges and her own fertility story deeply inform her practice with patients.
-She understands the common challenges that her patients face in their health crises and what it feels like to have the courage to do all it takes, while also being kind and patient with the body.
-She has also come to understand what it feels like to hope without desperation, and to cultivate a deep sense of peace and acceptance with life’s unexpected twists and turns.
+She understands the common challenges that her patients face in their health crises – to balance working hard for a desired outcome while having kindness and patience with the body, mind and heart.
+She has also come to understand what it feels like to hope without desperation, and to take good care of what she has control over, while cultivating a deep sense of peace and acceptance with that which lies beyond her control.

 It is her aspiration to help support patients on their journeys toward balance & to empower them to continually cultivate overall well-being and resilience.
 She facilitates this through a combination of acupuncture, Chinese herbs, functional medicine, overall lifestyle changes, and Mindfulness Meditation.

 After over 30 years living on the West Coast, Alda has recently returned to set down roots in Edmonton with her husband Sean & their son Tien.
 Alda is thrilled to be a co-owner of Whole Family Health, and she is excited to continue to grow her practice under the big wide open prairie skies..

 Christina is a Registered Acupuncturist with the College and Association of Acupuncturists of Alberta (CAAA).